fbpx

 Pros and cons of post-closing possession

-Thanks to a continued low inventory of homes for sale in the Chicago area, our firm expects that 2023 will be a season of multiple offers, when sellers gets competing offers from multiple buyers.
+Thanks to a continued low inventory of homes for sale in the Chicago area, our firm expects that 2023 and 2024 will bring multiple offers, when sellers gets competing offers from multiple buyers.
 This can inspire buyers to get creative with their offers—including offering post-closing possession.

 What is post-closing possession?